Random Ising chain in transverse and longitudinal fields: Strong disorder RG study: Introduction

-Experimental realization of the RTFI model is the compound ${\rm LiHo}_x{\rm Y}_{1-x}{\rm F}_4$, which is a dipole coupled random Ising ferromagnet\cite{PhysRevB.42.4631,PhysRevLett.67.2076,PhysRevLett.71.1919,doi:10.1126/science.284.5415.779,dutta_aeppli_chakrabarti_divakaran_rosenbaum_sen_2015}.
-If this system is placed in a magnetic field, which is transverse to the Ising axis, it acts as an effective transverse field, which, however, also induces a random longitudinal field\cite{PhysRevLett.97.237203,PhysRevB.77.020401,Schechter_2009}.
+An experimental realization of the RTFI model is the compound ${\rm LiHo}_x{\rm Y}_{1-x}{\rm F}_4$, which is a dipole coupled random Ising ferromagnet \cite{PhysRevB.42.4631,PhysRevLett.67.2076,PhysRevLett.71.1919,doi:10.1126/science.284.5415.779,dutta_aeppli_chakrabarti_divakaran_rosenbaum_sen_2015}.
+If this system is placed in a magnetic field, which is transverse to the Ising axis, it acts as an effective transverse field, which, however, also induces a random longitudinal field \cite{PhysRevLett.97.237203,PhysRevB.77.020401,Schechter_2009}.
 This experimental example motivates our study in this paper about the properties of the Ising model with random couplings and in the presence of simultaneous random transverse and longitudinal fields.
-Here we consider the one-dimensional problem with nearest neighbour interactions and use an SDRG approach, in which the well known decimation rules for the random couplings and the random transverse fields\cite{IGLOI2005277,Igloi2018} are extended with those for the random longitudinal fields\cite{PhysRevB.101.024203,PhysRevB.104.174206}.
+Here, we consider the one-dimensional problem with nearest neighbour interactions and use an SDRG approach, in which the well known decimation rules for the random couplings and the random transverse fields \cite{IGLOI2005277,Igloi2018} are extended to those for the random longitudinal fields \cite{PhysRevB.101.024203,PhysRevB.104.174206}.
 We apply an efficient numerical algorithm and study the RG phase-diagram from the properties of the RG flow.
-In the vicinity of the IDFP we also investigate the scaling behaviour of the excitation energy and the magnetization moment for large finite samples.
+In the vicinity of the IDFP, we also investigate the scaling behaviour of the excitation energy and the magnetization moment for large finite samples.

 The rest of the paper is organised in the following way.
-The model is introduced in Sec.\ref{sec:model} and then in Sec.\ref{sec:SDRG} the SDRG method is explained.
-Numerical results for finite random longitudinal fields are presented in Sec.\ref{sec:results} and discussed in Sec.\ref{sec:disc}.
+The model is introduced in section~\ref{sec:model} and then in section~\ref{sec:SDRG} the SDRG method is explained.
+Numerical results for finite random longitudinal fields are presented in section~\ref{sec:results} and discussed in section~\ref{sec:disc}.